Wind Energy FAQs: Employment in Renewables

 However, employment numbers alone do not tell the entire story because each of these sectors generates differing amounts of energy.
-That amount is illustrated by the ‘US Energy Flow Chart‘ which has been produced annually by Lawrence Livermore National Laboratory since the 1970s and is arguably the most widely recognized energy flow chart in the country.
-The chart, shown to the right, is for 2018 and details the sources of energy production and how Americans are using that energy.
+This amount is illustrated by the ‘US Energy Flow Chart‘ which has been produced annually by Lawrence Livermore National Laboratory since the 1970s and is arguably the most widely recognized energy flow chart in the country.
+The chart, shown to the right, is for 2018 (the most recent available): it details the sources of energy production and how Americans are using that energy.

 Putting it all together..